suramdivyareddy/suramdivyareddy/README.md

-#  Hi, I'm Divya Reddy Suram
+#  Hi, I'm Divya

-I'm a passionate Software Engineer with a knack for building impactful technology solutions that address real-world challenges.
+I'm a Software Engineer with a knack for building impactful technology solutions that address real-world challenges.
 Recently graduated with a Master's in Computer Science at the University of South Florida, I combine academic knowledge with industry experience to create innovative, user-focused applications.

 -  **Open Source:** Contributor to the GOSQAS project
 -  **Recently:** CTO & Research Intern at CardiacFITT, leading digital transformation efforts